QuodEstDubitandum/NextJS-Template/README.md

 ## About

+A Nextjs 13 Template with a few popular and regularly used libraries already setup in case I need it so I dont need to search for setup documentation and can look in my own project instead.

-This template includes following setups:
+This template includes following libs:

 - Redux
 - Prisma